MarinaCrossman/fid/README.md

 # This repro is for the class IDG2500C Fundamentals of Interactive Design
-It will house my projects of 3 websites
+It will house my projects for the class.
+Projects will consist of 3 websites.